Andrew Younghusband

 Andrew Younghusband (born December 14, 1970, in Canberra, Australia) is a Canadian television personality, writer and journalist best known as the host of the reality shows Canada's Worst Driver, Canada's Worst Handyman, Don't Drive Here and Tougher Than It Looks, as well as the documentary series Tall Ship Chronicles.

 Personal life

 Younghusband was born in Canberra, Australia, while his father was attending university there.
-Younghusband now resides in Toronto, Ontario.
+Younghusband now resides in St.John's, Newfoundland.
 Over the course of his life and career, he has visited over 40 countries.
 He spent a portion of his life in a small fishing village just outside of his hometown in St. John's Newfoundland.